 Where and who we will we play?

-We will play solid competition; we want to play against teams that are equal or better to the teams we have.
-During training camp when we put teams together we will also evaluate the talent of the team and then find tournaments/games that we feel will challenge the team.
-Who we play will all depend on how our coaches feel about the talent level of our teams.
+We will play appropriate competition; we want to play against teams that are equal or better to the teams we have.
+During training camp we will evaluate the talent of the team and then find tournaments/games that we feel will challenge the team.
+Who we play will all depend on how our Directors feel about the talent level of our teams.
 We want to be competitive because it will allow us to see what is and isn’t working from our training sessions.
 This does mean some teams may travel out of state to play.
 Where ever the best competition is, is where we want to be.
 We are in the midwest; Chicago is a hot bed of basketball so we should be able to find great competition within a day drives distance but if we need to go further we will.
 During the winter, we generally do not travel.

 Will there be high school teams offered?